google/WebFundamentals/src/content/en/android/custom-tabs/best-practices/index.md

 ## Let native applications handle the content

 Some URLs can be handled by native applications.
 If the user has the Twitter app installed and clicks on a link to a tweet.
-She expects that the Twitter application will handle it.
+They expect that the Twitter application will handle it.

 Before opening an url from your application, check if a native alternative is available and use it.